in ,

 Farxiga for Heart Failure

-Farxiga has been approved by European Union for Heart Failure regardless of the status of the ejection fraction [Ref].
+Farxiga has been approved by the European Union for Heart Failure regardless of the status of the ejection fraction [Ref].

 It has been proven to have a significant impact on mortality rates in patients with heart failure and mildly reduced ejection fraction as well as those with a preserved ejection fraction.